urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 The [Building Types](building_types.md) section lists all the required and optional GeoJSON fields for each building type.

 Following the assignment of fields from the GeoJSON file, a number of inputs are defaulted using the OpenStudio-HPXML workflow.
-Optionally, input values may then be further refined using either a customizable template or samples from the [ResStock](https://github.com/NREL/resstock) workflow.
+Optionally, input values may then be further refined/adjusted using either a customizable template or samples from the [ResStock](https://github.com/NREL/resstock) workflow.

 - [Default Values](#default-values)
 - [Customizable Template](#customizable-template)